josharnoldjosh/josharnoldjosh.github.io/_posts/2017-06-14-ai-explained-part1.markdown

 ## Conclusion

+Machine learning on its own is a huge topic containing many different models that serve different tasks.
+A computer vision machine learning model would look different to a model that learns to play chess.

-I hope this post helped give you a quick introduction to A.I and the intuition behind machine learning.
+I hope this post helped give you a quick introduction to A.I and a basic intuition behind machine learning.

 In the next post, I plan to tackle the different types of machine learning models and artificial neural networks.

 Thanks for reading 🙏🏼